 Minnesota residents: The University of Missouri is registered as a private institution with the Minnesota Office of Higher Education pursuant to sections 136A.61 to 136A.71.
 Registration is not an endorsement of the institution.
 Credits earned at the institution may not transfer to all other institutions.

 New York residents: You ARE eligible to enroll in any of Mizzou's online programs that do not require in-New York clinical experiences.
 You are not eligible to enroll in courses or programs at Mizzou that require supervised clinical experiences.
 This means we cannot accept applications from NY residents for online nursing or social work programs that have clinical practica; the nursing Ph.D. is open to NY residents.

-North Carolina residents: You are not eligible to enroll in Mizzou's online nursing or social work classes or programs that require supervised practicum experiences in their home state.
-North Carolina residents ARE eligible to enroll in any of Mizzou's online programs that don't require face-to-face experiences in their home state, including the nursing Ph.D.
+North Carolina residents: You are not eligible to enroll in Mizzou's online undergraduate nursing classes or programs.
+North Carolina residents ARE eligible to enroll in any of Mizzou's online graduate programs, including the nursing Ph.D.

 Oregon residents: You are not eligible to enroll in Mizzou's online nursing programs that require in-Oregon clinical experiences.
 You are eligible to enroll in any of our other online courses/programs that don't require in-Oregon experiences, including the nursing Ph.D.

 Washington residents: You are not eligible to enroll in courses or programs at Mizzou that require in-Washington clinical experiences (e.g. Supervised clinical courses).
 You are eligible to enroll in any of our fully online courses/programs that don't require in-Washington experiences, including the nursing Ph.D.
 For more information, see this Washington State Department of Health web page.